kagepark/kxcat/README.md

 # KxCAT
-it will be changed name from KxCAT to kix.
+it will be changed CLI name from KxCAT to kix.

 (Kage Interface for xCAT)